soxueren/atsd/integration/tableau/examples/export-import_by_year.md

-# Export - Import by year
+# Export - Import by Year

 ## Overview

-Build a report illustrating the difference between the export and import each year.
+Build a report illustrating the differences between exports and imports each year.

 ## Data Source